-This is a calculator that resembles a typical calculator that consists of the number buttons, the operator buttons and some additional buttons such as the memory button and the clear button.
+This is a typical calculator that consists of the number buttons, the operator buttons and some additional buttons such as the memory button and the clear button.
 We have tested it and it performed just as good as the Microsoft Windows's calculator.

 To design the interface, you need to insert 25 command buttons, and one label that functions as the display panel.
 Name the display panel simply as panel.
 The number buttons from 1 to 9 are grouped together as a control array and named as ButtonNum while 0 is a standalone command and named as Bzero.
 The simplest way to create the control array is to insert a command button then right click to copy it then click paste, you will be presented with a pop-up dialog as shown below: